visit-dav/visit/docs/SphynxDocs/Contributing/index.rst

 of the content there to Sphinx.
 As such, most of the Sphinx usage conventions adopted here were driven by whatever the conversion tool produced.
 There are numerous opportunities for adjusting this to make better use of Sphinx as we move forward.
-These are discussed in
+These are discussed at the :ref:`end <contributing_forward>` of this section.

 * Two documents about Sphinx are useful: